 7. Agree to disagree if you can’t come to a resolution.
 Then emotionally unhook from it even if you haven’t achieved what you wanted.
 Don’t hold a grudge, it will only hurt your wellbeing, not theirs.

 Disagreements don’t have to be ugly, stressful or mean.
 Healthy disagreements can even strengthen rather than weaken your relationships.

 If you disagree in a positive manner, you’ll be able to keep positive relationships, maintain your own mental and emotional wellbeing and be a positive role model in your workplace.

-Try one of these approaches this week or next time a disagreement comes up.
+Try one of these approaches next time a disagreement comes up.

 If you like what you’ve read here, why not join thousands of people from across Australia and the globe for ideas, insights and inspiration every “Wellness Wednesday”.
 Every week, our founder and head coach, Adele Sinclair, provides practical tips, articles and inspiration to our growing community of subscribers.